Rupert Price Hallowes: Citation

 He died on 30 September 1915, and is buried at Bedford House Commonwealth War Graves Commission Cemetery, Zillebeke, near Ypres.

 Further information

 Hallowes' Victoria Cross is held as part of the collections of the National Army Museum, Chelsea, London.
 He was also a holder of the Military Cross.
 A peacetime scoutmaster, he is one of 32 Scouting related persons to win the Victoria Cross.
-There is a memorial to Rupert Hallowes on the ground floor of Neath Port Talbot Hospital at the entrance into 'Out Patients'.
+There is a memorial to Rupert Hallowes on the ground floor of Neath Port Talbot Hospital at the entrance into 'Radiology Dept'.